-Healthy Life Media is staffed by a dedicated, tight-knit team of professionals with many years’ experience across both the health and media sectors.
+Healthy Food Guide is staffed by a dedicated, tight-knit team of professionals with many years’ experience across both the health and media sectors.
 They are passionate about helping people by delivering useful, credible and practical information that makes it easy to live more healthily and sustainably.

 Claire trained as a Dietitian and fitness instructor in the UK and after working in the NHS for several years, moved to New Zealand in 2005.
 For several years Claire worked as a nutritionist at Diabetes New Zealand, taught fitness classes and did personal training in the community as well as working as a nutritionist for a professional rugby team.